 These Double Butterscotch Cookies are flavored with both pudding mix and chips for a creamy, chewy texture.
-Love this easy recipe!
+Love this easy recipe for homemade cookies!

 Double Butterscotch Cookies